wellsaar/terraform-js2/ubuntu_nginx_r_shiny/README.md

 ## How to use

 1. git checkout git@github.com:wellsaar/terraform-js2.git
-2. Edit ubuntu20.tfvars to set the name of your jetstream keypair
+2. Edit ubuntu22.auto.tfvars to set the name of your jetstream keypair as well as your project allocation
-3. Run ``` terraform apply -var-file="ubuntu20.tfvars"``` and review the changes
+3. Run ``` terraform apply``` and review the changes
+4. Once the ansible job has finished, it will output the domain name for your shiny server. https://shiny.(Jetstream Allocation Name here).projects.jetstream-cloud.org

 ### Instance 2

 Ubuntu server with nginx + r/shiny server

-1. setup ubuntu 20
+1. setup ubuntu 22
 2. make sure system is up to date
 3. install nginx
 4. install r and shiny